Adventure Week Volunteer Information

 Adventure Week is a fast-paced, God-centered, crazy-fun week!
 Lots of volunteers work hard to get ready!
 We build and paint sets, write music, prep crafts, study for Bible lessons, rehearse skits, pray together, plan how to really serve families, and train an army of volunteers.

-Each area of Adventure Week is overseen by a leader.
-We have leaders for Administration, Volunteers, Elementary Programming, Preschool & Nursery Programming, Skits and Décor, and Food/Parent Café.
-Your leader will help you know what to expect for your specific job assignment.
+Each area of Adventure Week is overseen by a director.
+We have directors for Administration, Volunteers, Elementary Programming, Preschool & Nursery Programming, Décor, and Community.
+Each director empowers a team of leads to make their area ready for Adventure Week.
+For example, the elementary director supports the leads for elementary games, crafts, Bible room, etc. As a volunteer, you will be working in a particular area alongside other volunteers with the support of a lead.
+Your lead will help you know what to expect for your specific job assignment.

 Once Adventure Week is here, we have dinner together on the patio each evening, many of our volunteers coming after work.
 Then we jump into our jobs – some as team leaders, some in craft/game/snack stations, some cuddle babies in the nursery, some patrol the parking lots, some mingle in the parent café to greet and pray with parents.
 We leave each night with full hearts, marveling at the truth of the Gospel and God’s work among the kids and families who attended.